Stoupy51/LifeSteal/README.md

 - 💀 Players lose a heart upon death (whether killed by another player or from natural causes)
 - ➗ Half hearts mode is disabled (hearts are tracked in whole numbers)
 - 🚫 Players are banned when falling below the minimum heart limit
+- ⚔️ Steal on kill is enabled (killing players rewards hearts and removes them from victims)

 Alternatively, settings can be customized manually using the following commands (requires operator permissions):
 - ⬆️ `scoreboard players set MAX_HEARTS life_steal.data 20` (Maximum of 20 hearts)